 Soft pretzels are something I’ve made with my kids a couple of times and have been meaning to share the recipe.
 They are so much fun to make.
 We also love baking Whole Wheat Crusty French bread, 30 minute dinner rolls, and Fast & Easy Biscuits.

-I made the soft pretzel dough during nap time, so I could have it ready to go when my kids woke up.
+I made the homemade soft pretzel dough during nap time, so I could have it ready to go when my kids woke up.
 You can totally include your kids in the dough making process.
 Kids love to measure and pour ingredients – just mentally prepare yourself for a little (or a lot) of flour on the floor.
 It comes with the territory!

 The dough was done rising about 30 minutes after my kids woke up from their nap.
 I had them wash their hands, put on their aprons, and get the step stools.
 Meanwhile, I set up our station with floured cutting boards and the soft pretzel dough.

 I broke the soft pretzel dough into 12 equal pieces and we counted them together.
 It was a nice toddler math lesson.

 After we broke up the dough, I had the kids roll each piece into a “snake” and form their soft pretzels into shapes.
 The shape of the pretzel really doesn’t matter, so don’t get too hung up on them looking pretty.
 They will still taste good, regardless of the shape.

 You could even spell your child’s name out if you want.
 I did that the last time we made soft pretzels.
 This time, my kids were more into making their own shapes.